ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Maximum length of 1023 characters.

-    An empty string will delete this field from the profile.
+    To remove the home from the profile, set :literal:`home=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str

   program
-    Path of the shell program to use when the user logs in.
+    Specifies the path to the shell program when the user logs in.

     Maximum length of 1023 characters.

-    An empty string will delete this field from the profile.
+    To remove the program from the profile, set :literal:`program=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str